 The college recommends that you include a disability statement on your syllabus.
 For example:

 “PCC is committed to ensuring that classes are accessible.
-Disability Services [www.pcc.edu/disability] works with students and faculty to minimize barriers.
-If students elect to use approved academic accommodations, they must provide in advance formal notification from Disability Services to the instructor.
+Accessible Ed & Disability Resources [www.pcc.edu/disability] works with students and faculty to minimize barriers.
+If students elect to use approved academic accommodations, they must provide in advance formal notification from Accessible Ed & Disability Resources to the instructor.